 The term “meaningful engagement” has no single definition.
 Nor does it have a one-size-fits all approach for all activities.
 Meaningful engagement is understood to include a range of practices by government, industry and other proponents making decisions or seeking to operate in the Arctic.
-Different people and organizations may view meaningful engagement differently.

-Keeping in mind the adage of “written for everyone is written for no one,” there are, however, some good practices and key lessons that are applicable to all who enter into any indigenous lands for any purpose and whose entry could affect indigenous peoples.
+Keeping in mind the adage of “written for everyone is written for no one,” there are, however, some good practices and key lessons that are applicable to all who enter into any Indigenous lands or local communities and whose entry could affect Indigenous Peoples.